Exciting mutual inclination in planetary systems with a distant stellar companion: the case of Kepler-108: Summary

 \section{Summary}

-We identify a new type of secular-orbital resonance, ivection resonance, that can excite the mutual inclination of planets in a multi-planet system.
+We identify a new type of secular-orbital resonance, ivection resonance, that can excite the mutual inclination of planets in a multi-planet system (or a single-planet system with a relatively massive disk).
 Ivection resonance happens when the nodal precession rate of the planet (due to perturbation from another planet or the protoplanetary disk) is commensurate with the orbital frequency of an external binary perturber.
 We study several types of ivection resonances (Section \ref{sec:ivection}), including first and second-order ivection resonance (for circular binary perturber) and eccentric ivection resonance (for very eccentric binary).
-They share similar physical nature, but the strength of the resonance varies.
-There properties are summarized in Table \ref{scalings}.
+They share similar physical nature, but their strengths vary.
+Their properties are summarized in Table \ref{scalings}.

 Capturing into an ivection resonance happens when the system encounters an ivection resonance with slowly increasing $|\dot\Omega|/n_B$.
-More precisely, the migration timescale of the planets need to be shorter than a critical migration timescale $T_{\rm crit}$ (see Section \ref{subsec:Tcrit}), which is usually very large unless the planets are relatively massive.
-Very often, ivection resonance can be disrupted by encountering another resonance (such as a mean-motion resonance) as the planets continue to migrate.
-The smaller planet can become unstable and be ejected in some cases; in others, the planets are left at a mutually inclined non-resonant configuration.
+More precisely, the planet migration timescale needs to be shorter than a critical migration timescale $T_{\rm crit}$ (see Section \ref{subsec:Tcrit}), which is usually very large unless the planets are relatively massive or the binary is highly eccentric.

+{After capturing into an ivection resonance, the mutual inclination increases as the system continues to migrate, while the eccentricities remain unaffected by ivection resonance.
+If migration stops before the system encounters another resonance (such as a MMR), the system can stay resonant.
+Otherwise, encountering with another resonance often disrupts ivection resonance.
+Depending on the strength of this second resonance, the system is either left at a mutually inclined non-resonant configuration or become dynamically unstable.
+In the latter case, the smaller planet may be ejected.}